AKA2320/OCT_registration_framework/README.md

 ## Installation

-You can install the `OCT_registration_framework` package using pip, uv, or directly from the Git repository.
+You can install the `OCT_registration_framework` package using pip or uv.
+It's highly recommended to create a virtual environment before installing.

 **Note:** Before using `uv`, ensure that it is installed.
 Refer to the official [uv documentation](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.